What is the harmonica?

 Harley Benton Blues Harmonica Set

-Complete set with all the necessary harmonicas to play any song and at a gift price.
+Complete set with all the necessary harmonicas to play any song and at an excellent price.

 The screws are made of oxidizable metal.
 The sound leaves something to be desired.
-It is purely for beginners.
+It's purely for beginners.

 - Material: brass.